DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 - Postman - REST Client

 # Thanks
-Thanks for my teammates in terms of idea, development, and support Mr. Suresh & Mr. Sankar.
+Thanks for my teammates in terms of idea, development, and support Mr. Sankar & Mr. Suresh.